Grease (film): Plot

-During the summer of 1958, greaser Danny Zuko and straight-laced Australian girl Sandy Olsson fall in love at the beach.
-As Sandy prepares to return home, she worries that she will never see Danny again, but he comforts her that the summer is "only the beginning" for them.
+During the summer of 1958, greaser Danny Zuko and straitlaced Australian girl Sandy Olsson fall in love at the beach.
+As Sandy prepares to return home, she worries that she will never see Danny again, but he comforts her by saying that the summer is "only the beginning" for them.

 On the first day of his senior year at Rydell High School, Danny reconnects with the members of his greaser gang the T-Birds: Sonny, Putzie, Doody, and his best friend Kenickie.
 Sandy arrives at Rydell and is introduced to girls' gang The Pink Ladies—Marty, Jan and leader Betty Rizzo—by mutual friend Frenchy.
 At lunch, Danny and Sandy each separately describe their summer, unaware of the other's presence until Sandy mentions Danny's name, which the Pink Ladies recognize.

 At a pep rally, Sandy, now a cheerleader, flirts with Tom, a football player.
-Kenickie arrives in "Greased Lightnin, a heavily used car he plans on restoring to drag race it at Thunder Road.
+Kenickie arrives in "Greased Lightnin, a heavily used car he plans on restoring in order to drag race it at Thunder Road.
 Rizzo and the Pink Ladies surprise Sandy by reuniting her with a shocked Danny.
-Sandy is thrilled, but Danny makes fun of her to maintain his tough image.
+Sandy is thrilled, but Danny makes fun of her to maintain his tough image, upsetting her.
 Frenchy invites her to a sleepover with the other Pink Ladies that night to make her feel better.

-At the sleepover, Rizzo makes fun of Sandy's good girl image and Frenchy announces she is dropping out of Rydell to go to beauty school.
-The T-Birds crash the party, and Rizzo leaves with Kenickie to have sex in Greased Lightnin' at a nearby make out spot.
+At the sleepover, Rizzo makes fun of Sandy's good-girl image, and Frenchy announces she is dropping out of Rydell to go to beauty school.
+The T-Birds crash the party, and Rizzo leaves with Kenickie to have sex in Greased Lightnin' at a nearby make-out spot.
 While the couple is there, rival greasers Leo and Cha-Cha interrupt them.